fedehub/ExperimentalRoboticsAssignment3/README.md

 - the robot needs a lot of manoeuvring space to move; There should be the need of seeking an appropriate navigation algorithm to reduce the necessary manoeuvring space

+- The architecture could also be executed in a distributed manner by splitting the components over several devices.
+However, this possibility was not considered during the design of the system.
+It is therefore necessary to identify possible criticalities in the communication protocol (i.e. to better manage service calls that fail based on the quality of the connection) and deal with them appropriately

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Complete the introduction of the template
+- [x] Complete the introduction of the template
-- [ ] Describe the software architechture
+- [x] Describe the software architechture
-  - [ ] Component diagram (*not mandatory*)
+  - [x] Component diagram (*not mandatory*)
   - [ ] Temporal diagram + comments
-  - [ ] States diagrams, whether applicable + comments
+  - [x] States diagrams, whether applicable + comments
-  - [ ] Create a list describing ROS messages and parameters
+  - [x] Create a list describing ROS messages and parameters
-- [ ] Describe the installation steps and the running procedures
+- [x] Describe the installation steps and the running procedures
-    - [ ] Create a dedicated paragraph
+    - [x] Create a dedicated paragraph
-    - [ ] Include all the steps to display the robot's behaviour
+    - [x] Include all the steps to display the robot's behaviour
 - [x] Show in the "usage" section the running code
   - [x] Create a small video tutorial of the launch
   - [x] Create a small animated gif of the terminal while running code
-- [ ] Describe the Working hypothesis and environment
+- [x] Describe the Working hypothesis and environment
-  - [ ] Dedicated section for System's features
+  - [x] Dedicated section for System's features
-  - [ ] Dedicated section for System's limitations
+  - [x] Dedicated section for System's limitations
-  - [ ] Dedicated section for Possible technical improvements
+  - [x] Dedicated section for Possible technical improvements

 See the [open issues](https://github.com/fedehub/ExperimentalRoboticsAssignment3/issues) for a full list of proposed features (and known issues).